What Coronavirus Exposes About America's Political Divide

 The diversity means the problems of sheer numbers become complicated by the issue of race.
 The racial divisions become the face of the urban-rural divide that has been with us since the nation's founding.

-Defenders of the original Constitution and its view of states' rights argue that the non-proportionate Senate still makes sense, or that it can be amended through the usual process.
-But a constitutional amendment requires three-fourths of the states to agree, meaning it can be blocked by as few as 13.
+Defenders of the original Constitution and its view of states' rights argue that the non-proportionate Senate still makes sense or that it can be amended through the usual process.
+But a constitutional amendment requires three-fourths of the states to agree to it, meaning it can be blocked by as few as 13.

 This means that urban-rural conflicts, often with a racial component, will increasingly be seen one way in the House and a very different way in the Senate.
-We are already seeing this play out the managing of relief bills in the current crisis.
+We are already seeing this play out with the managing of relief bills in the current crisis.

-The radically different experiences that populous and less populous states are having with COVID-19 — and the federal response to it — offers a glimpse into our political future.
+The radically different experiences that populous and less populous states are having with COVID-19 — and the federal response to it — offer a glimpse into our political future.